Banakin/raspberrypiGPIO/README.md

 # Raspberry Pi GPIO
+What im using the project for:
+    Learning C++ after having used C
-Testing out the GPIO Pins on the Raspberry Pi and SSH in VSCode
+    Playing with the GPIO Pins on a Raspberry Pi 3 Learning to set up VS Code over SSH